eugsokolov/ece464-databases/syllabus.md

 #### Collaboration Policy

 For problem sets and paper readings, students are allowed to discuss answers with other students, but must write up their own answers and list collaborators.
-Simply copying solutions from other students is never allowed.
+Simply copying solutions from other students is never allowed - see Cooper Union's official policy on plagarism.
 For the group project students will work in teams and hand in only one written report. *Note that I will know if students are copying or cheating.*